ThomasBittner1/KangarooDocumentation/kangaroo/docs/FAQ.md

 ### Do Animators need Kangaroo installed?
 No, Kangaroo-Builder doesn't use any custom nodes, the rigs work in basic Maya.
-Animators might want to use the animation tools from Kangaroo though - but for that you can also give them just the kangarooAnim path - see [here](animationTools.md#tool-installation) for more detail.
+Animators might want to use the animation tools from Kangaroo though - but for that you can also give them just the kangarooAnim folder - see [here](animationTools.md#tool-installation) for more detail.

 ### Can I build rigs in Windows and animate in Linux?